redis-developer/banking-on-redis/docs/04-QUERY.md

 # Using RediSearch #

 [RediSearch](https://redis.io/docs/stack/search/) is a module that adds indexing and full-text search to Redis.
 You can use it to make your Hashes and JSON documents fully searchable.
 RediSearch is a *really* big topic and would probably be suitable as a workshop all its own.
 We're just going to cover the basics here.
-You can check out the [full search query syntax](https://redis.io/docs/stack/search/reference/query_syntax/) and learn more of what you can do.
+You can check out the [full search query syntax](https://redis.io/docs/stack/search/reference/query_syntax/) and learn more about what you can do.

 In this section, we'll be using [FT.CREATE](https://redis.io/commands/ft.create/) to create an index, [FT.SEARCH](https://redis.io/commands/ft.search/) to search, and [FT.DROPINDEX](https://redis.io/commands/ft.dropindex/) to delete an index.
 We'll also use [FT.INFO](https://redis.io/commands/ft.info/) to get information about our index and [FT._LIST](https://redis.io/commands/ft._list/) to get a list of existing indices.